stabix/stabix/doc/data_from_paper.rst

 Kacher and Robertson (2014) ...........................

-Kacher and Robertson analyzed slip transfer in alpha cp-Ti (hcp structure), using in situ TEM deformation [#KacherRobertson_2014]_.
+Kacher and Robertson analyzed slip transfer in alpha cp-Ti (HCP structure), using in situ TEM deformation [#KacherRobertson_2014]_.
 In this work, a bicrystal with a misorientation angle of 32° and misorientation axis of [1 5 -6 16] is characterized.
 Dislocation/grain boundary interactions are analysed and knowing the incoming system, the magnitude of residual dislocation Burgers vector is plotted in function of possible outgoing systems.
 Calculations are reproduced using the |matlab| toolbox and obtained values are compared to Kacher's results (see Figure 3).